The melting point as well as the enthalpy of fusion are important and useful thermodynamic properties.

 The enthalpy of fusion of a substance, also known as latent heat, is a measure of the energy input, typically heat, which is necessary to convert a substance from solid to liquid state.

-The detected peak temperature at 1468°C, are depending of some influences factors like for instance sample mass or heating rate.
+The detected peak temperature at 1468°C is depending of some influences factors like for instance sample mass or heating rate.

 At the melting point, the solid and liquid phases exist in equilibrium.
 The melting point of a substance depends on pressure and is usually specified at standard pressure.

 Melting effects can easily be determined as endothermal processes with a high degree of both reliability and accuracy by differential scanning calorimetry (DSC).

 Further, dilatometry is also a feasible method for such procedures as determination of the melting point.